 While an IRA allows you to grow your retirement savings and insulate your assets from income taxes as they may potentially increase over time, adding gold to your strategy could add another layer of security to your nest egg through diversification.
 Your account can include gold along with other precious metals—including silver, platinum, and palladium—alongside traditional retirement investments such as stocks and mutual funds.

 Diversifying your retirement savings with precious metals could reduce its risk and volatility against negative fluctuations in the value of the U.S. dollar, market swings, and even political instability.
-This means that even in the face of national economic instability, such as the growing U.S. trade deficit or the increasing national debt, your gold could provide you with ongoing value and purchasing power.
+This means that even in the face of national economic instability, such as the growing U.S. trade deficit, rapid inflation, or the increasing national debt, your gold could provide you with ongoing value and purchasing power.

 A Gold Roth IRA is actually the Roth IRA type of a class of IRAs known as the self-directed IRA (SDIRA), which is what legally can hold alternative assets like precious metals.